stac-extensions/mlm/README_STAC_MODEL.md

 ### Creating a STAC Item from a PyTorch Model

 You can generate a valid STAC Item using the **Machine Learning Model (MLM) Extension**.

-The example below demonstrates creating a STAC Item from a U-Net model pretrained on the [Fields of The World (FTW) dataset](https://fieldsofthe.world/) for field boundary segmentation in Sentinel-2 satellite imagery, using the [TorchGeo](https://github.com/microsoft/torchgeo) library.
+The example below demonstrates creating a STAC Item from a U-Net model pretrained on the [Fields of The World (FTW) dataset](https://fieldsofthe.world/) for field boundary segmentation in Sentinel-2 satellite imagery, using the [TorchGeo](https://github.com/microsoft/torchgeo) library

 ```python
 from stac_model.examples import unet_mlm